bbauska/TUMx-DWAPNx/README.md

 complex data.
 In Biology, data is complex.
 Well, complex data we also find in other fields.
 We find it in Astrophysics, we find it in Physics, we find it in Finances, for instance, and other examples.
-The difference really is that in Biology, in some sense, the data, I\'d argue, is even more complex.
+The difference really is that in Biology, in some sense, the data, I&apos;d argue, is even more complex.
 Another issue is that in Biology data is constantly changing.
 What today is the top data, tomorrow nobody will care for.